lisza/otherwords/README.md

 Note: Most language inputs work, but results will be roman alphabet only.

 ![Otherwords translate demo](./docs/tree_hover_translate.gif)
-The site is responsively designed and mobile optimized using media queries.

 ### Word similarity
 Word similarity is determined by a combination of: